 Residents are required in most instances to submit work orders for any maintenance issues within their residence hall.

-Non-Emergency work orders may be reported using the online maintenance request form, found on the Hofstra Portal under the Student Service > Residence Life menu.
-Please be as detailed as possible when describing the problem.
+Non-Emergency work requests may be reported using the online maintenance request form, found on the Hofstra Portal by clicking on My Apps in the upper right-hand corner.
+Please be as detailed as possible when describing the request.